M66B/FairEmail/FAQ.md

 <a name="faq180"></a>
 **(180) How do I use LanguageTool?**

+LanguageTool need to be enabled in the miscellaneous settings.

 After writing some text, you can long press on the save draft button to perform a grammar, style, and spell check via [LanguageTool](https://languagetool.org/).
 Texts with suggestions will be marked and if you tap on a marked suggestion, it will be shown by the keyboard if the keyboard supports this,